Junkers Ju 88: Finnish Air Force

 In April 1943, as Finland was fighting its Continuation War against the USSR, the Finnish Air Force bought 24 Ju 88s from Germany.
 The aircraft were used to equip No. 44 Sqn, which had previously operated Bristol Blenheims, but these were instead transferred to No. 42 Sqn.
 Due to the complexity of the Ju 88, the FAF spent most of 1943 training crews on the aircraft, and conducted only a handful of bombing missions.
 The most notable was a raid on the Lehto partisan village on 20 August 1943 (in which the whole squadron participated), and a raid on the Lavansaari air field (leaving seven Ju 88 damaged from forced landing in inclement weather).
 In the summer of 1943, the Finns noted stress damage on the wings.
 This had occurred when the aircraft were used in dive bombing.
 Restrictions followed: the dive brakes were removed and it was only allowed to dive at a 45-degree angle (compared to 60–80 degrees previously).
 In this way, they tried to spare the aircraft from unnecessary wear.

-One of the more remarkable missions was a bombing raid on 9 March 1944 against Soviet Long Range Aviation bases near Leningrad, when the Finnish aircraft, including Ju 88s, followed Soviet bombers returning from a night raid on Tallinn, catching the Soviets unprepared and destroying many Soviet bombers and their fuel reserves, and a raid against the Aerosan base at Petsnajoki on 22 March 1944.
+One of the more remarkable missions was a bombing raid on 9 March 1944 against Soviet Long Range Aviation bases near Leningrad, when the Finnish aircraft, including Ju 88s, followed Soviet bombers returning from a night raid on Tallinn, catching the Soviets unprepared and destroying many Soviet bombers and their fuel reserves, and a raid against the aerosledge base at Petsnajoki on 22 March 1944.
 The whole bomber regiment took part in the defence against the Soviets during the fourth strategic offensive.
-All aircraft flew several missions per day, day and night, when the weather permitted.
+All aircraft flew several missions per day, at both day and night, when the weather permitted.

 No. 44 Sqn was subordinated Lentoryhmä Sarko during the Lapland War (now against Germany), and the Ju 88s were used both for reconnaissance and bombing.
 The targets were mostly vehicle columns.
 Reconnaissance flights were also made over northern Norway.
 The last war mission was flown on 4 April 1945.

 After the wars, Finland was prohibited from using bomber aircraft with internal bomb stores.
 Consequently, the Finnish Ju 88s were used for training until 1948.
 The aircraft were then scrapped over the following years.
 No Finnish Ju 88s have survived, but an engine is on display at the Central Finland Aviation Museum, and the frame structure of a German Ju 88 cockpit hood is preserved at the Finnish Aviation Museum in Vantaa.